tc39/notes/es6/2013-09/sept-19.md

 WH/DD: the names on this slide are weird. "deleted" doesn't work (it's already used by normal objects). "set" vs. "updated".
 It seems like namespacing is necessary.

-RWS: Agreed, there is a namespacing issue.
+RWN: Agreed, there is a namespacing issue.

 WH: Would prefer to keep the simple notification names ("splice", "set", etc.) to match method names that generate those notifications.
 It would be bad if we got into a pattern where method Foo generated ArrayFoo notifications when used on arrays, MapFoo notifications when used on maps, etc. This would be an annoying abstraction leak for observers who don't care which particular data structure is used to store the things being observed.